lebao3105/Commands-collection/README.md

 $ make clean
 ```

-To clean before building the project without running the clean command above: set `DO_CLEAN` environment variable to 1, then build as usual.
+All outputs are placed in build/ folder.

-All outputs will be placed in build/ folder.
+Using `fpcmake -w -Tall` will (re)generate a `Makefile` for all supported platforms.

 ## Run